steven2358/awesome-generative-ai/README.md

 - [Mem](https://mem.ai/) - Mem is the world's first AI-powered workspace that's personalized to you.
 Amplify your creativity, automate the mundane, and stay organized automatically.
 - [Taskade](https://www.taskade.com/) - Outline tasks, notes, generated structured lists and mind maps with Taskade AI.
 - [Notion AI](https://www.notion.so/product/ai) - Write better, more efficient notes and docs.
+- [Nekton AI](https://nekton.ai) - Automate your workflows with AI.
+Describe your workflows step by step in plain language.
+Nekton will convert those steps to code using AI and run it in the cloud.
+Use Nekton to automate the routine processes for yourself and your team without needing to code or maintain infrastructure.

 ### Meeting assistants